Animadversio/Foveated_Saccade_SimCLR/README.md

 Colab demo is to come...

 ## Implementation
 We implemented foveation in two ways: one approximating our perception, the other approximating the cortical representation of the image.
 In our perception, we can see with highest resolution at the fixation point, while the peripheral vision is blurred and less details could be recognized (Arturo; Simoncelli 2011).
-So we model this perception as a spatially varying blur as classically did.
+Moreover, when we change fixation across the image, the [whole scene still feels stable](https://www.sciencedirect.com/science/article/pii/S0042698908001727) without shifting.
+So we model this perception as a spatially varying blur of image as people classically did.

 In contrast, from a neurobiological view, our visual cortex distorted the retinal input: a larger cortical area processes the input at fovea than that for periphery given the same image size.
 This is known as the [cortical magnification](https://en.wikipedia.org/wiki/Cortical_magnification).
 Pictorially, this is magnifying and over-representing the image around the fixation points.
+We model this transform with sampling the original image with a warpped grid.

 ![](media/Figure1_Method_Schematic-01.png)